Here’s a fun way to eat your veggies! Veggie Cups with Hummus are crunchy, fresh, easy to handle, travel well and they’re always a big hit!

 - Place 2 rounded tablespoons of hummus in the bottom of each cup.

 - Place one or two pieces of each kind of vegetable in each cup.
-I used one piece of the long vegetables and a couple of each radish pieces, otherwise it gets too crowded and messy looking.

 - Place the cups on a large platter or tray for serving.

 - This is a super flexible recipe, use any kind of vegetables you’d like!

 - You can easily scale the quantity up or down for this recipe, no problem.